ludepo/TSE-Thesis-ConflictForecasting/README.md

 # TSE-Thesis-ConflictForecasting

-This project contains the replication data and code for the graphs and tables presented in my master thesis "The Power of the People - Accounting for Public Sentiment in Conflict Prediction".
+This project contains the replication data and code for the graphs and tables presented in my master thesis "The Power of the People - Accounting for Public Sentiment in Conflict Prediction".^[The code to clean the raw data is available upon request]

 ## Overview
 The paper builds on the extensive dataset of structural variables constructed by Bazzi et al. (2021) and adds a new, theoretically informed measure of public sentiment with considerable within-variation that is used to improve predictions of violence between Colombian Guerrillas and the Colombian military between 2011 and 2015.